Robust multi-sensor Generalized Labeled Multi-Bernoulli filter: The robust MS-GLMB filter

-This section details the implementation of our robust MS-GLMB filter that can track multiple targets without prior knowledge of the detection profile and clutter rate.
-In particular, for each sensor, we implement an independent, robust CPHD filter to estimate its clutter rate.
-The estimated clutter rate is then bootstrapped into the MS-GLMB filter for the main filtering process.
-The detection probability of a target is augmented to the filtering state space of the filters for estimation.
+Our proposed robust MS-GLMB filter exploits the strengths of established filters in the literature to track multiple targets without prior knowledge of the detection profile and clutter rates.
+In particular, for each sensor, we implement an independent, robust CPHD filter \cite{Mahler2011CPHD} to estimate its clutter rate from the PHD and cardinality distribution of targets set obtained from the GLMB density at the previous time step.
+The estimated clutter rate is then bootstrapped into the MS-GLMB filter \cite{Vo2019MultiSensor} for the main filtering process.
+The detection probability of a target is augmented to the filtering state space of the filters for estimation \cite{Punchihewa2018Multiple}.
 The schematic of the algorithm is given in Fig.~\ref{figure_2}.